-As they gear up to release their debut album, STARFACE, we rewind to 2019 when Lava La Rue sat down with us to discuss the origins of their visionary attitude.
+As they drop 'LOVEBITES' ahead of their debut album, STARFACE, we rewind to 2019 when Lava La Rue sat down to discuss the origins of their visionary attitude.

 At just the age of 16 whilst in foster care, Lava La Rue began making music in college after meeting a group of like-minded individuals.
 Collectively, they inspired her to sculpt her creative path leading to the formation of NiNE8 — a collective of musicians, producers, artists, and designers all of which utilise their talent to collaborate and promote each other’s work.
 Her musical sound is a selected blend of lo-fi hip hop and neo-soul, but there are also important issues being addressed in her music.
 From systematic racism to queer representation within the UK rap scene, they uses their upbringing and identity as an openly gay woman of colour living in London as inspiration to inflict change through the creation of art.